risingwavelabs/risingwave-docs/cloud/cluster-connect-to-a-cluster.md

 ---
 id: cluster-connect-to-a-cluster
 title: Connect to a cluster
-description: Connect to a cluster and interact with RisingWave Database using the console or terminal.
+description: Connect to a cluster and interact with RisingWave using the console or terminal.
 slug: /connect-to-a-cluster
 ---

-After [getting a cluster up and running](cluster-manage-clusters.md#create-a-cluster), you need to connect to it so that you can interact with RisingWave Database.
+After [getting a cluster up and running](cluster-manage-clusters.md#create-a-cluster), you need to connect to it so that you can interact with RisingWave.

 You can choose from the following two ways to connect to your cluster.